vscheuber/ProgressiveProfileCompletion/README.md

 ## Building Authentication Nodes
 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

+## IDM RunAs Configuration
+The following JSON configuration snippet shows what you need to make this node work in your environment.
+The essential part is the `runAsProperties` object.
+Add that object under `properties` of your `INTERNAL_USER` block in your `authentication.json` file.

 ```json
 {
     "name": "INTERNAL_USER",